holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

 #### Issue: vagrant up times out on 'default: SSH auth method: private key'

+This issue happened when failed to boot virtual machine.
+By default, VirtualBox uses a TSC mode called "RealTscOffset," which adjusts the TSC value on the guest machine to compensate for any time differences between the host and guest.
-If you're using `Windows` and already have `Hyper-V`, you must disable Hyper-V to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.
+If you're using `Windows` and already have `Hyper-V`, you must disable `Hyper-V` to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.

 To disable `Hyper-V` completely, enter the following command: